ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

      --from-file=watson-secrets=./watson-secrets --from-file=twilio-secrets=./twilio-secrets
    ```

    You have now created the services needed, created the secrets in Kubernetes, and your cluster is ready to use these services.
 Next, you would need to write the functionality to respond to the user via a text message with a reply if the pet they requested is available in the database or not.
 The user sends the pet image they want, the MMS message received by Twilio and sent to Watson Visual Recognition to verify the image of the pet sent and that then checked in the database where if this pet exists or not in the catalog, the user then gets a text message response.
 You would need to write the functionality to check the database and send back the response to Twilio to send to the user.
-You can write this functionality in the language in which app be written with where in this case been Java or in any other programming languages.
+You can write this functionality in the language in which app be written with where in this case been Java or in any other programming languages. **[[Clean this up.
+It's not clear what the user is supposed to be doing.
+Just tell them that the GO app uses these secrets. ]]**

    The JPetStore extend functionality been written in Go programming language to demonstrate different part of the application can be written in different programming languages. **This can be found [here](https://github.ibm.com/ibmcloud/ModernizeDemo/blob/master/mmsSearch/main.go).**

-5. Once the extend script implemented in your programming language of choice or in GO with the sample given, next you would need to create a **[Dockerfile](https://github.ibm.com/ibmcloud/ModernizeDemo/blob/master/mmsSearch/Dockerfile)** and a Kubernetes [deployment.yaml](https://github.ibm.com/ibmcloud/ModernizeDemo/blob/master/jpetstore/jpetstore-watson.yaml) file.
+4. Once the extend script implemented in your programming language of choice or in GO with the sample given, next you would need to create a **[Dockerfile](https://github.ibm.com/ibmcloud/ModernizeDemo/blob/master/mmsSearch/Dockerfile)** and a Kubernetes [deployment.yaml](https://github.ibm.com/ibmcloud/ModernizeDemo/blob/master/jpetstore/jpetstore-watson.yaml) file for the new application. **[[Confusing.
+Remove the first part and tell them ]]**

-6. Build and push the **mmssearch** image to IBM Cloud container registry and push it Kubernetes.
+5. Build and push the **mmssearch** image to IBM Cloud container registry and push it Kubernetes.

    ```bash
    // Build and push the mmssearch image